 Monitoring begins automatically as soon as Dynatrace OneAgent starts operation and you restart all your application's server processes.
 Dynatrace OneAgent captures all performance and event-related information in your application environment and forwards it to Dynatrace.
-The information is then displayed on your home dashboard.
+The information is then displayed on your home dashboard, on the Services tile.
 Dynatrace updates your home dashboard continuously with the current status of services and components in your web application environment.

 Deep monitoring in an instant